jembury8568/jembury8568.github.io/_pages/about.md

 <p><b>What do you like about studying at SDSU?</b><br>
 <em>The community, and the opportunity to collaborate with different people with diverse backgrounds and skill sets.</em></p>{: .notice}

-<p><b>What are your credentials and achievements?</b><br>
+<p><b>What are your credentials and background?</b><br>
 <em>I have a B.S. in Geography and am working on a M.S. in Geographic Information Science.
 I have collaborated on a number of interdisciplinary research projects on topics related to public health and food landscapes.
-I also worked as a GIS intern for the City of San Diego's Open Space Division.<br><br>
+I also worked as a GIS intern for the City of San Diego's Open Space Division.</em></p>{: .notice}
-I have received several awards recognizing my research: SDSU's 2022-23 University Graduate Fellowship and 2021-22 Master's Research Scholarship, Esri Innovation Program's <a href="https://community.esri.com/t5/education-blog/2021-esri-innovation-program-students-of-the-year/ba-p/1073601">2021 Student of the Year Award</a>, American Association of Geographer's <a href="https://www.aag.org/award-grant/marble-boyle/">2021 Marble-Boyle Undergraduate Achievement Award in Geographic Science</a>, Association of Pacific Coast Geographer's <a href="https://www.csusm.edu/geography/documents/2021_apcg_student_awards_notification.pdf">2021 Geosystems Award for Excellence in Applied Geography</a>.</em></p>{: .notice}

 <p><b>What are your favorite tools?</b><br>
 <em>Python and PostgreSQL with PostGIS.
 I work with a lot of big data, so programming and database skills are essential to my research.</em></p>{: .notice}